-Even with a non-US license, you can still drive from sea to shining sea
+Even with a non-US license, you can still drive from sea to shining sea.

 Getting all the essentials together in order to drive legally in the US is a hassle — regardless of where you’re from.
 If you’re a foreign-born driver, this is especially true.
 In order to drive legally in the US as a foreign driver, you’ll need a couple of things.
 First, you gotta have insurance.
 Second, you need a license — both in your country of origin as well as what’s known as an International Driving Permit.
 To get all of these things takes some thoughtful planning.
 So, let’s get to it and explore driving in the US as a non-citizen.

 As a foreign driver, it helps to have what is known as an International Driving Permit.
 An IDP serves as proof that you are licensed to drive in your home country.
-However, you should know that an IDP is NOT an actual valid driving license.
+However, you should know that an IDP is NOT a valid driver's license.
 It simply serves as a translation for your foreign license and should always accompany the license of your native country.
 You will have to pass all of your home country's legal driving requirements first and be in possession of a legal license from your country of origin.
 Together, these two documents show proof of driving ability.
 You will not be required to take a sequential driving test here in the U.S if you have a foreign license AND an IDP.

 Before you can get an IDP, you have to be eligible.
 Basic requirements for an IDP are as follows: